CodeEagle/CodableStoreKit/README.md

     /// Designated Initializer
     init() {
-        // Observe User with Identifier and dispose it by SubscriptionBag User.observe(identifier: "42") { event in
+        // Observe all Users and dispose it by SubscriptionBag User.observeCollection { event in
             print(event)
         }.disposed(
             // Automatically unsubscribe on deinit